 Mashya Restaurant Is a Great Place For an Amazing Breakfast

-Coincidentally (: I’m one who especially loves the sumptuous breakfasts we have in hotels all over Israel.
-Because the variety and abundance are huge in Mashya.
-There is nothing like indulging in an invested breakfast with lots of small saucers; enjoy a selection of dishes with as many flavors and textures as possible.
+Coincidentally, I especially love the sumptuous breakfasts we have in hotels all over Israel.
+Because the variety and abundance are huge in Mashya, there is nothing like indulging in an invested breakfast with lots of small saucers; enjoy a selection of dishes with as many flavors and textures as possible.
 I want more than just omelets and salad!
-I fancy boutique cheeses, spreads, and dips, smoked fish, good bread, and pastries.
+I fancy boutique cheeses, spreads, dips, smoked fish, good bread, and pastries.

 Best Things to Do in Tel Aviv: Carmel Food Market